CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 ### We don't know all of the landing page URLs, and it's not possible to discover them all

 Every DOI has a Resource URL, which is where you are sent when you click on a DOI hyperlink.
 This is known to Crossref and can be retrieved from the DOI system.
 However, in a large number of cases, this is not the final destination URL.
-Many publishers operate their own internal linking and redirecting services, which mean that when you click on a DOI you are sent through a series of redirects before ending up at the destination article landing page.
+Many publishers operate their own internal linking and redirecting services, which mean that when you click on a DOI you are sent through a series of redirects before ending up at the destination Article Landing Page.

 Let's take a simple example of a Crossref demonstration DOI.
 The Crossref DOI `10.5555/12345678` has the Resource URL `http://psychoceramics.labs.crossref.org/10.5555-12345678.html`, which you can see in the [article metadata](http://api.crossref.org/works/10.5555/12345678/transform/application/vnd.crossref.unixsd+xml).
 If we follow the DOI we see only one redirect, that from the DOI link.